Skip to main content

 WHERE vs HAVING

-In this lesson, you'll learn in detail the difference between WHERE and HAVING.
+In this lesson, you’ll explore the difference between WHERE and HAVING.

-Both WHERE and HAVING are used to filter data, but they operate at different stages of a SQL query.
+Both clauses are used to filter data, but they work at different stages of a SQL query.

 WHERE: Filter Rows Before Aggregation

-The WHERE clause filters individual records before any aggregation or grouping takes place.
+The WHERE clause filters individual rows before any aggregation or grouping happens.

 Filter before grouping